chikavelvet/us-government-blog/README.md

 In line with this, others have criticized how sensationalized the hashtag movements can be: a big incident might bring the movement back into popular discourse, but the public might quickly lose interest in the movement after a few weeks with no serious incidents.

+#### Demographic Differences

+Others have argued that the role of social media might be different in different demographics.
+For people with fewer resources, social media might provide a platform where no other platform is accessible, either due to monetary or time constraints.
+In addition, in countries where there is strict authoritarian rule and denial of freedom of speech, social media can similarly provide a safe platform to express anti-establishment political views without the fear associated with traditional displays of protest.[^middle]

 ---
 ### How People View Social Media and Activism